How to integrate Docuseal MCP with OpenClaw

 Archive TemplateTool to archive a specific template by its unique identifier.

-Create Submission From PDFTool to create a one-off submission from a pdf file.
+Create Submission From PDFTool to create a one-off submission (signature request) from a PDF file.

-Create Template from HTMLTool to create a template from html content.
+Create Template from HTMLTool to create a fillable document template from HTML content with pre-defined fields.

 Get TemplateTool to retrieve details of a specific template by its unique identifier.

-List SubmissionsTool to list all document submissions with optional pagination and document filtering.
+List Templates (Enhanced)Tool to retrieve a list of available document templates with pagination and filtering.

 Conclusion